 Operational availability following the shutdown greater than benchmarks, measured from six months after start up

 The consequence scales used in the workshop were linked to the criteria in Table 1.
-Likelihood scales were based on an indicative frequency of the assessed consequences arising in an upgrade project like this, given the controls.
+Likelihood scales were based on an indicative frequency of the assessed consequences arising, given the controls.

 Risk assessment outcomes

 The risk profile for Refinery 1 is summarised in Figure 2.
 The relatively large numbers of Extreme and High risks was due to the nature of the rating scales that were used, and the schedule consequence scale in particular.
-Because there were many potential events with associated delays of five or more days, there were many risks with A or B consequence ratings, and hence Extreme or High initial priorities.
-Some of these were downgraded subsequently, but many remained as potentially severe threats to attaining the schedule.
+Because there were many potential events with associated delays of five or more days, a significant delay given the very tight shutdown window, there were many risks with high consequence ratings, and hence Extreme or High initial priorities.
+Some of these were downgraded on later examination, but many remained as potentially severe threats to attaining the schedule.
 The profile for Refinery 2 showed similar characteristics.